lisa-lumos/Redshift/01-intro.md

 the cluster node size determines the number of slices in the node.

 When you create a table, you can optionally specify one column as the distribution key.
 When the table populated, its rows are distributed to the node slices according to the table's distribution key.
-Choosing a good distribution key enables Amazon Redshift to use parallel processing to load data and run queries efficiently.
+Choosing a good distribution key enables Redshift to use parallel processing to load data and run queries efficiently.

 A cluster contains one or more databases.
 The database data is stored on the compute nodes.